shargyle/stat386-projects/_posts/2022-10-20-Web-Scraping-Basketball-Reference.md

 title:  "Web Scraping Basketball Reference"
 date:   2022-10-20
 author: Seth Argyle
-description: In this post, you'll how to scrape player data from basketball-reference.com using Python.
+description: In this post, you'll learn how to scrape player data from basketball-reference.com using Python.
 image: /assets/images/basketball.jpg
 ---